Poincar\'e Duality in abstract 6-functor formalisms: First Chern classes

 \subsubsection{Constructing cycle maps}

 The main goal of this subsection is to show that, if $\cal{D}$ satisfies the excision axiom, then any weak theory of first Chern classes $c_1$ canonically underlies a theory of cycle maps.

 \begin{warning} We do not know a way to extract a theory of cycle maps from a weak theory of first Chern classes without the excision axiom.
-However, in practice, all $6$-functor formalisms with a (strong) theory of first Chern classes admit a compatible theory of cycle maps.
-Therefore, it may be possible that there is a weaker assumption on $\cal{D}$ allowing the (canonically) construct cycle maps from first Chern classes. \end{warning}
+In practice, however, all $6$-functor formalisms with a strong theory of first Chern classes admit a compatible theory of cycle maps.
+This suggests that a weaker assumption on $\mathcal{D}$ might suffice to canonically construct cycle maps from first Chern classes.

+However, since essentially all $6$-functor formalisms with a strong theory of first Chern classes admit compatible cycle maps, it may be possible to canonically construct these maps using a weaker assumption on $\mathcal{D}$. \end{warning}

 For the rest of this section, we fix a $6$-functor formalism $\cal{D}$ satisfying the excision axiom and a weak theory of first Chern classes $c_1$.